openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-4/01-multi-container-applications.md

 ``oc create -f ~/assets/exercise-01-a/AutomaticSupplyChain.yaml``{{execute}}

 Watch the builds in the web interface, wait until they finish to begin the next section.
-If you have forgotten since lab 2, then click on "#1" then watch watch "Logs" and "Events" sections:
+If you have forgotten since lab 2, then click on "#1" then watch the "Logs" and "Events" sections:

 * Username: `admin`{{copy}}
 * Password: `admin`{{copy}}